scalameter/scalameter.github.com/home/gettingstarted/0.5/inline.md

     }
     println(s"Total time: $time")

-To measure a different metric, such as memory footprint:
+To measure a different metric, such as memory footprint, instantiate a different measurer:

     val mem = config(
       Key.exec.benchRuns -> 20